vmware-tanzu-learning/shipkin-course/units/using-shipkin/epub/index.md

 ## Embedded presentations

 The use of PDF-format presentations within an EPUB is not supported.
-Embedding a presentation from Google Slides, not in PDF format, does work (although, obviously, the content cannot then be read offline).
+Embedding an online presentation from Google Slides, not in PDF format, does work (although, obviously, the content cannot then be read offline).
-In practice this means that when the EPUB task is run you must not use the `-PpdfPresentations` option.

-A solution to fully embed presentation content within the EPUB will be delivered in due course.
+Shipkin does, however, have the capability to convert Google Slides presentations into SVG format and embed this into the output HTML.
+This is the default behaviour when generating an EPUB.

+The output format can be selected by using the `presentationFormat` option either  in the build file or using `-PpresentationFormat=...` on the command line.
+The valid values for `presentationFormat` are:

+* `default`: equivalent to `svg` in EPUB mode or `online` otherwise
+* `online`: embeds the online presentation in an `<iframe>`
+* `pdf`: downloads and embeds a PDF-format version of the slides
+* `svg`: converts the slides to SVG format and embeds those

+Note that the SVG process is slow (typically taking 2-3 seconds per slide) so it may be more convenient to use the `online` format during course development and first checks of EPUB output.

+You should also note that the choice of presentation format only applies to slides embedded as a result of using the `google-presentation` item type in a `unit.json` file.
+Presentations that have been directly embedded will not be converted.

 ## EPUB validation